DIYbioGroningen/aquaponics/Electronics.md

 [This one seems to be common](https://learn.sparkfun.com/tutorials/soil-moisture-sensor-hookup-guide?_ga=1.194403118.227000660.1460965868)

 ###Water pump and valves
-To deliver the right ammount of water to the right plants.
+To deliver the right ammount of water (and nutrient solution?) to the right plants.

 ###LED grow lights
 Maybe try and make our own white LED light strip.
 Keep [photosynthetically active radiation](https://en.wikipedia.org/wiki/Photosynthetically_active_radiation) in mind.